ericmoritz/blog/content/learning-python-logging.md

 I just showed you how to configure the level of a logger pragmatically.
 Where should that code exist?
-If you answered, "In the module", I want you to get up, find the nearest blunt object and hit yourself with it.
+If you answered, "In the module", I want you to get up, find the nearest blunt object, and hit yourself with it.
 Do you not remember me saying that logging configuration is an application level configuration?

-Here is an hypothetical script that uses a Redis connection.
+Here is a hypothetical script that uses a Redis connection.

 [import_presidents1.py](https://github.com/ericmoritz/blog/blob/master/example-code/learn-python-logging/import_presidents1.py):